vmware-archive/nsxraml/md-version/nsxvapi.md

 * **delete** *(secured)*: Delete an IP pool.

 ### /2.0/services/ipam/pools/{poolId}/ipaddresses
-Working with IP Pool Address Allocations
+Working With IP Pool Address Allocations
 ------

 * **get** *(secured)*: Retrieves all allocated IP addresses from the specified pool.

-* **post** *(secured)*: Allocate an IP Address from the pool.
+* **post** *(secured)*: Allocate an IP address from the pool.
 Use *ALLOCATE* in the **allocationMode** field in the body to allocate the next available IP.
-To allocate a specific one use *RESERVE* and pass the IP to reserve in the **ipAddress** fields in the body.
+To allocate a specific IP use *RESERVE* and pass the IP to reserve in the **ipAddress** fields in the body.

 ### /2.0/services/ipam/pools/{poolId}/ipaddresses/{ipAddress}
-Working with Specific IPs Allocated to an IP Pool
+Working With Specific IPs Allocated to an IP Pool
 ----

 * **delete** *(secured)*: Release an IP address allocation in the pool.

 ## capacityUsage
-Working with Licensing Capacity
+Working With Licensing Capacity
 ============
 The licensing capacity usage API command reports usage of CPUs, VMs and concurrent users for the distributed firewall and VXLAN.